What is a proforma invoice? Uses, format and GST rules

 A pro forma invoice is a preliminary billing document sent before a sale is finalised.
 It outlines products, services, and pricing without requesting immediate payment.

-- Not a payment request: No invoice number or due date required
+- No payment request: Requires no invoice number or due date

-- Preliminary agreement: Confirms transaction details before finalising the sale
+- Preliminary agreement only: Confirms transaction details before finalising the sale

 Pro forma invoices serve three main business purposes:

-- help buyers secure funding or arrange payment terms before purchase
+- Secure buyer funding: Help buyers arrange financing or payment terms before purchase

-- give large organisations more definitive pricing than standard quotes for procurement processes
+- Formalise procurement pricing: Give large organisations more definitive pricing than standard quotes for internal approvals

 What should a pro forma invoice look like?

-A pro forma invoice format mirrors a standard invoice but with key differences.
+A pro forma invoice format mirrors a standard invoice but includes specific labelling to distinguish it from official billing documents.

-- Reference number (not an official invoice number)
+- Reference number: Include a tracking identifier (not an official invoice number)

 How is a pro forma invoice different from other invoices (and quotes)?

-- Pro forma: Sent before sale completion, no payment due
+- Pro forma: Sent before sale completion with no payment due

-- Sales invoice: Sent after sale finalisation, payment required
+- Sales invoice: Sent after sale finalisation with payment required

-- Pro forma: Preliminary document for planning and approvals
+- Pro forma: Serves as preliminary document for planning and approvals

-- Commercial invoice: Final document for completed international sales, includes tariff details
+- Commercial invoice: Serves as final document for completed international sales with tariff details

 - Pro forma: Used after price agreement for administrative purposes